georgeandr/F1-Web-Scrapper/README.md

 ## About the Project

 This project is an attempt to get hands-on experience with Web Scrapping libraries such as Beautiful Soup.
-At first, I will use Beautiful Soup to scrape Driver Standings from the beginning of Formula 1.
+At first, I will use Beautiful Soup to scrape Driver Standings from the start of Formula 1 back in 1950.
 Later on, I will conduct Exploratory Data Analysis and Visualizations using the scrapped data.

 You can read more about Formula 1 [here](https://www.formula1.com/en.html).